jardelmontan/react-custom-components/README.md

 # Custom Components

-This project provides React components that needed to be developed without using external libraries.
+This project provides generic or custom components that at some point were needed to be created.

 ### Installation